Alex Lowe (actor): Television, radio and theatre

-In 2015 Lowe appeared as a policeman in the BBC TV mini series The Casual Vacancy.
+In 2015, Lowe appeared as a policeman in the BBC TV mini-series The Casual Vacancy.

-In March 2015 he appeared as The Doctor in Pompidou for BBC2.
+In March 2015, he appeared as The Doctor in Pompidou for BBC2.

-Since 2015 he has regularly appeared on Sam Delaney's News Thing as Jeremy Corbyn.
+Between 2015 and 2018, he regularly appeared on Sam Delaney's News Thing as Jeremy Corbyn.

-Lowe voices major character King Hunnybun in the Nickelodeon UK series Tinkershrimp & Dutch, which premiered in January 2016.
+Lowe voiced major character King Hunnybun in the Nickelodeon UK series Tinkershrimp & Dutch, which premiered in January 2016.

-In December 2018, Lowe reprised the role of Clinton Baptiste for a 6 part podcast series "Clinton Baptiste's paranormal podcast".
+In December 2018, Lowe reprised the role of Clinton Baptiste for a 6 part podcast series Clinton Baptiste's paranormal podcast.
 A second series has been announced for release in 2019.
+As of 2023, this is now on series 6..